JohnyXu/react-boilerplate/docs/self/package-json.md

 The supported syntax is the same as for .eslintignore files, which use the same patterns as the .gitignore specification.
 You should quote your patterns in order to avoid shell interpretation of glob patterns.

+### --fix
+Automatically fix problems
+This option instructs ESLint to try to fix as many issues as possible.
+The fixes are made to the actual files themselves and only the remaining unfixed issues are output.
+Not all problems are fixable using this option,

+and the option does not work in these situations:
+This option throws an error when code is piped to ESLint.
+This option has no effect on code that uses a processor, unless the processor opts into allowing autofixes.
+If you want to fix code from stdin or otherwise want to get the fixes without actually writing them to the file, use the --fix-dry-run option.

 ## stylelint
 规范css的书写，定义了一整套规则